aklump/web_package/README.md

 3. Save the file and `git add [file]`
 4. Repeat until all conflicts are resolved
 5. Type `git commit`
-6. Now go back the hotfix or release branch: `git co hotfix…`
+6. Now go back the hotfix or release branch: `git checkout hotfix…`
 7. Re-initiate `bump done`

 ## Alpha, Beta and RC